Yuen History, Family Crest & Coats of Arms

 Early Notables of the Yuen family (pre 1700)

-- Lee Yuen Kam (1940-1973), original name of Bruce Lee, Chinese American martial arts instructor, actor and founder of the Jeet Kune Do martial arts movement
+- Lee Yuen Kam (1940-1973), birth name of Bruce Lee, Chinese American martial arts instructor, actor and founder of the Jeet Kune Do martial arts movement

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.